- How is kidney cancer treated?

 How is kidney cancer treated?

-After the cancer is found and staged, your doctor will talk with you about different treatment plans.
-It is important to take time and think about your choices.
+After the cancer is found and staged, your doctor will talk with you about your treatment options.
+It’s important to take time and think about your choices.
 One of the most important factors is the stage of your cancer.
 Other things to take into account include your overall health, the likely side effects of the treatment, the chances of curing the disease, helping you live longer, or relieving symptoms.

 If you have kidney cancer, your treatment options may include: